huaminghuangtw/Evergreen-Notes/Permanent-Notes/Courage is knowing what not to fear.md

 > _[“Courage is feeling fear, not getting rid of fear, and taking action in the face of fear.” — Roy T. Bennett, The Light in the Heart](https://www.goodreads.com/quotes/7913240-courage-is-feeling-fear-not-getting-rid-of-fear-and)_

-> _“Life shrinks or expands in proportion to one's courage.” — Anaïs Nin_
+> _“Life shrinks or expands in proportion to one’s courage.” — Anaïs Nin_

 > _“The only courage that matters is the kind that gets you from one moment to the next.” — Mignon McLaughlin_